HuMiTriet/Java_project_group_15/time-scheduler/tutorial.md

 ### running the test

 #### Use your IDE plugins to do this or the command line:
+- Please use the IDE plugins if they are available because it is much cleaner and much more simple !!!!!.

 - Run all the unit test classes.\
 $ mvn test